dr0nn1/USVSounder/README.md

 ## Seabed
 Seabed is a simplification of multiple water column data which visually represents the hardness of the seabed.
-This option was choosen due to this was the easiest data to work with, and had great potential.
+This option was chosen as this was the easiest data to work with, and had great potential.
 ![Seabed](https://github.com/dr0nn1/USVSounder/blob/master/pictures/seabedWithCrabPot.png)
 *A seabed image with lobster trap.*

-The picture below shows a prediction from are model.
+The picture below shows a prediction from our model.
 ![Result](https://github.com/dr0nn1/USVSounder/blob/master/pictures/result.png)
 *Seabed picture after detection.*